-Purpose of the service
+Purpose of the Service

-Direct message exchange (hereafter referred to as the service) is an electronic service of Finnish Customs.
-In direct message exchange, the data system of the customer can send messages to the Customs systems over the Internet and retrieve response messages produced by Customs systems.
-The service requires that the customer has been registered as a customer of direct message exchange by Customs and that the customer uses certificate services approved by Customs.
+Direct message exchange and the arrival ID query interface (hereafter referred to as the service or “services”) are part of the electronic services of Finnish Customs.
+The use of the service requires that the customer has an authorisation decision as a customer of direct message exchange by Customs and that the customer uses certificate services approved by Customs.

-The user’s obligations and responsibility
+The user’s obligations and liability

-The customer may not provide any misleading information regarding his or her company.
+The user may not provide any misleading information regarding his or her company.

-The customer is responsible for all transactions and actions performed using his or her server certificate as for his or her own, as well as for the costs arising from the use of the server certificate.
-This responsibility extends until the customer has put his or her server certificate on the revocation list maintained by the producer of the certificate service and has notified Customs of the revocation of the certificate.
+The user is responsible for all transactions and actions performed using his or her server certificate as for his or her own, as well as for the costs arising from the use of the server certificate.
+This responsibility extends until the user has put his or her server certificate on the revocation list maintained by the producer of the certificate service and has notified Customs of the revocation of the certificate.

 Customs is responsible for the data security of the service concerning the systems owned by Customs and the systems of third parties used in the production of the service.